firstdraft/guides/nouns-verbs-and-grammar.md

 And there are only a few syntax rules:

-- **Primary syntax**: two numbers separated by operator followed by <kbd>=</kbd>
+- **Primary syntax**: A number, then an operator, then a number, then the <kbd>=</kbd>.
-- numbers can contain a single decimal point
+- Numbers can contain a single decimal point.
-- numbers can be modified by the plus/minus sign
+- Numbers can be modified by the plus/minus sign.
-- numbers can be modified by the percentage sign
+- Numbers can be modified by the percentage sign.
-- can press <kbd>AC</kbd> to reset
+- Can press <kbd>AC</kbd> to reset.

 It's a very small language, but it demonstrates the same parts as any other programming language: **data**, **methods**, and **syntax**.

 Got it?
 Good, because that's basically all that there is to any other programming language, too!
-It's just that its vocabulary will be bigger, and it will have a few more grammar rules.
+It's just that its vocabulary will be bigger, and it will have a more grammar rules.

 ## Ruby's vocabulary